blocknotes/eventish/README.md

 Please :star: if you like it.

-> You need _eventish_ if you want to speak by events :smile:
+> Do you want to speak by events?
+Try _eventish_ :smile:

 ## Install